-The GDT Price Index dipped 0.4 percent, with an average selling price of $3,302 per tonne, in the first auction for the month.
+The Global Dairy Trade (GDT) Price Index dipped slightly by 0.4%, with an average selling price of $3,302 per tonne, in the first auction for the month.
 The index fell 3.8% at the previous sale.

-A total of 24,711 tonnes was sold at the latest auction, an increase of 1.9 percent from the previous one, the auction platform said on its website (www.globaldairytrade.info).
+A total of 24,711 tonnes was sold at the latest auction, an increase of 1.9% from the previous one, the auction platform said on its website (www.globaldairytrade.info).

-The auction results can affect the New Zealand dollar as the dairy sector generates more than 7 percent of the nation’s gross domestic product.
+The auction results can affect the New Zealand dollar as the dairy sector generates more than 7% of the nation’s gross domestic product.

 The New Zealand milk co-operative, which is owned by about 10,500 farmers, controls nearly a third of the world dairy trade.